Garage Door Cable Repair in Southlake, TX

 What a broken cable looks like

 The door hangs lower on one side.
-The gap between the bottom of the door and the floor is uneven — one corner is down and the other is up.
+The gap between the bottom of the door and the floor is uneven, with one corner down and the other up.
 If you try to use the opener, the motor may run but the door barely moves, or it grinds against the tracks where the misaligned panel is catching.
 You may see a loose cable hanging along the side of the door or curled up at the bottom of the track.

 How lift cables work